kubedb/cli/docs/guides/elasticsearch/monitoring/using-coreos-prometheus-operator.md

 ## Find out required labels for ServiceMonitor

-We need know the labels used to select `ServiceMonitor` by a `Prometheus` crd.
+We need to know the labels used to select `ServiceMonitor` by a `Prometheus` crd.
 We are going to provide these labels in `spec.monitor.prometheus.labels` field of Elasticsearch crd so that KubeDB creates respective `ServiceMonitor` with these labels.

 At first, let's find out the available Prometheus server in our cluster.